Butler, No. 20 SDSU survive Colorado State 64-61 in MWC

 LAS VEGAS — Lamont Butler scored 16 points and No. 20 San Diego State held on to beat Colorado State 64-61 in the Mountain West Conference Tournament quarterfinals on Thursday.

+“We knew this would be a hard game,” San Diego State coach Brian Dutcher said.
+“I told the guys whether we made them efficiently or not, we made the plays when the game was on the line.
+Whether it was the play, or the play after the play, I thought we made enough important ones.”

-Stevens made a layup to pull Colorado State back within 62-61, but Nathan Mensah sealed the game with a free throw and a block at the basket to send the Aztecs into the semifinals.
+Stevens made a layup to pull Colorado State back within 62-61, but Nathan Mensah sealed the game with a free throw and a block at the basket to send the Aztecs into the semifinals, where they will play fifth-seeded San Jose State on Friday.

+San Diego State beat Colorado State for the third time this season.
+The Aztecs won at Fort Collins 82-76 in overtime and then blew out the Rams 77-58 in San Diego.

+Stevens, the Rams’ leading scorer at 18 points per game, scored 16 points on 5-of-20 shooting Thursday.

 Bradley had 13 points for the Aztecs.
 LaDee added 10 points and eight rebounds.

-John Tonje led Colorado State with 17 points while Stevens added 16 points and eight assists.
+John Tonje led Colorado State with 17 points.
+Patrick Cartier added 12 and Jalen Lake had 10.

+“We did a lot of things right today,” Colorado State coach Niko Medved said.
+“I don’t think we could have given a better effort. ...
+We guarded our tails off and just fought like crazy.
+We just needed one more play.”

 Colorado State jumped out to an 8-0 lead and maintained its advantage until Bradley tied it at 20-20 on a 3-pointer with 7:24 left in the first half.
 It was the first basket of the game for Bradley, a first-team all-conference selection.